 \subsection{Defenses in Federated Learning}

-This gap in systematic security and robustness studies is partly due to the mismatch between traditional FL defenses and PEFT-based FedLLM updates.
-Traditional federated learning defenses, including robust aggregation~\cite{blanchard2017krum,yin2018byzantine}, anomaly detection and filtering~\cite{fung2018foolsgold,shejwalkar2021manipulating}, and reweighting or trust-based weighting~\cite{fu2019residual,cao2021fltrust}, effectively improve robustness for small- and medium-scale models~\cite{kairouz2019advances}.
-However, their effectiveness often relies on assumptions such as geometric proximity among benign updates, a majority of honest clients, or clearly separable anomaly patterns~\cite{baruch2019little,fang2020localpoison,caogong2022mpaf}, which do not hold for PEFT-based FedLLM with high-dimensional, structured, and behavior-driven updates~\cite{hu2021lora,qi2024fdlora,singhal2025fedexlora}.
-Consequently, existing defenses are not directly designed for FedLLM~\cite{ye2024emerging,fang2020localpoison,caogong2022mpaf}, necessitating new security frameworks that understand PEFT update structures and detect fine-grained behavioral anomalies.
+The lack of systematic studies of security and robustness is partly due to the mismatch between traditional FL defenses and PEFT-based updates in FedLLM.
+Traditional FL defenses, including robust aggregation~\cite{blanchard2017machine,yin2018byzantine}, anomaly detection and filtering~\cite{fung2018foolsgold,shejwalkar2021manipulating}, and reweighting or trust-based weighting~\cite{fu2019residual,cao2021fltrust}, effectively improve robustness in small- and medium-scale models~\cite{kairouz2019advances}.
+However, their effectiveness often relies on assumptions including geometric proximity among benign updates, a majority of benign clients, or clearly separable anomaly patterns~\cite{baruch2019little,fang2020localpoison,caogong2022mpaf}, which do not hold in PEFT-based FedLLM, where updates are high-dimensional, structured, and behavior-driven~\cite{hu2021lora,singhal2025fedexlora}.
+Consequently, existing defenses are not specifically designed for FedLLM~\cite{ye2024emerging,fang2020localpoison,caogong2022mpaf}, motivating the development of new security frameworks that account for PEFT update structures and detect fine-grained behavioral anomalies.